 Superficial Venous Thrombosis

 Superficial venous thrombosis most often affects the superficial veins (located just under the skin) in the legs but may also affect superficial veins in the groin or in the arms.
 Superficial venous thrombosis in the arms usually results from having an IV.
 Superficial venous thrombosis in the legs usually results from varicose veins.
-However, most people with varicose veins do not develop thrombosis.
+However, most people with varicose veins do not develop blood clots (thrombosis).

 Migratory phlebitis or migratory thrombophlebitis is superficial venous thrombosis that repeatedly occurs in normal veins.
 It may indicate a serious underlying disorder, such as cancer of an internal organ.
 When migratory phlebitis and cancer of an internal organ occur together, the disorder is called Trousseau syndrome.